nitish-vashisth/springboot-prepkaro/README.md

 # SpringBoot Security

-- Spring Security
+## Spring Security

-- 5 spring security concept
+#### 5 spring security concept
+- Authentication
-- Authentication	who is the user ?
+  who is the user ?
+	- Knowledege Based Authetiction
 - Authorization	Are they allowed to do certain things
 - Principal	currently logged in user
 - Granted Authority	way of providing Authorization.